shmuelie/MonoGame.Js/README.md

 The only "dependancies" on modern browsers the API takes is the HTML canvas object, addEventListener function, and if you want to use Songs and sound effects a dependancy on the audio tag too.
-Otherwise the code is valid ECMAScript 3 code and should work if canvas and addEventListener are pollyfilled.
+Otherwise the code is valid ECMAScript 3 code and should work fine if canvas and addEventListener are pollyfilled.

-Clown.html contains both a game that is both an example of how to use MonoGame.Js and is used as a basic test to make sure it works correctly.
+Clown.html contains a game that is both an example of how to use MonoGame.Js and is used as a basic test to make sure it works correctly.

 There are places where the API is different in more than just ECMAScript ways (so besides making methods start with lowercase letters):